BaseMax/DeepDetectFaceMaskCNN/README.md

 > A face mask detection dataset consists of “with mask” and “without mask” images.
 We will use the dataset to build a COVID-19 face mask detector with computer vision and deep learning using Python, OpenCV, and TensorFlow/Keras.

+This dataset consists of 1,376 images belonging to two classes:
+- with_mask: 690 images
+- without_mask: 686 images

+Our goal is to train a custom deep learning model to detect whether a person is or is not wearing a mask.

+**Note:** For convenience, I have included the dataset created by Prajna.

 ## Using

 ```